Skip to main content

 “Like Madan Rai.
 He can give away some of their strategy to us.”
 Ravi Varman murmured.

 Maharani Priyambada’s hands trembled on the scroll Sashi had brought to her.
 The capital was under siege.
 Her brother was free.
 It was happening again.
 Her people.
 Her city.
 Death.
 Massacre.
 Abuse.
-Priyambada felt like she couldn’t breathe as she trembled a little making Urvi hold her.
+Priyambada felt like she couldn’t breathe as she trembled a little, making Urvi hold her.
 Had she failed?
 What would Prithvi think?
 She let it happen again.
-Was she any different than her mother?
+Was she any different from her mother?

 Comments